pluralsight/guides/how-to-create-a-calculator-application-with-ionic-framework-by-using-ionic-creator-for-ui/article.md

 ### package.json
 **package.json** is a file used by `npm` to store versions of the `npm` packages installed in the current project.

-> `npm` (Node.js Package Manager) is a CLI tool which comes with Node.js installation and it's used for installing other tools like aftorementioned Bower, Gulp, etc...
+> `npm` (Node.js Package Manager) is a CLI tool which comes with Node.js installation and it's used for installing other tools like aforementioned Bower, Gulp, etc...

 Contents of my `package.json` file, shown below, is useful as we can see which Cordova plugins and dependencies are installed for the project, as well as some meta information like *name*, *version* and *description*:
 ```